goshevs/datediff/README.md

 **Note**: Backward shifts could exhibit *minor inconsistencies* due to the different number of days months have.
 These inconsistencies manifest in a small number of corner cases such as end-of-the-month start dates that translate to end dates that do not exist (such as February 30th or June 31st).
-In such cases, the end date is set to the last valid date prior to the non-existant date.
+In such cases, the end date is set to the last valid date prior to the non-existent date.
 For example, an age shift of October 30th backwards by one month yields September 30th.
 To flag inconsistent shifts, use option `INConsistent`.

-Examples
+## Examples
----

-Executable examples are available in examples.do
+Additional examples are available in examples.do

 ```
-*** Move bdates by the specified years, months and days, using age principle of calculation
+*** Move bdates by the specified values in variables year, month and day, using age principle of calculation
 dateShift bdate, gen(newvar) step(years = year months = month days = day)

 *** Compute date difference in years, months and days, using age principle of calculation
 dateDiff bdate newvar, gen(years=years months = months days = days) replace

-*** Move bdates by the specified months, using age principle of calculation
+*** Move bdates by the specified values in variable month, using age principle of calculation
 dateShift bdate, gen(newvar) step(months = month) replace

 *** Compute date difference in months, using age principle of calculation